scala/docs.scala-lang/_overviews/scala3-migration/compatibility-classpath.md

 ## The Scala 2.13 TASTy Reader

-The second piece of good news is that the Scala 2.13 TASTy reader, which enables consuming Scala 3 libraries has been shipped into Scala 2.13.5.
+The second piece of good news is that the Scala 2.13 TASTy reader, which enables consuming Scala 3 libraries has been shipped since Scala 2.13.4.

 > The TASTy reader is very new.
 That's why it is  only available under the `-Ytasty-reader` flag.